mrozanski/AngularSampleProject/README.md

 I used this exercise to explore Angular 1.5 components (my previous experience was with 1.4).

-As unusual with Angular online documentation, there is extense literature with plenty of different approaches regarding use of framework features, folder structures, techniques in general for Angular 1.5.
+As usual with Angular online documentation, there is extense literature for 1.5 with plenty of different approaches regarding use of framework features, folder structures and techniques in general.

-My personal choices were affected by what parts of what I knew already I wanted to stick to (light controllers, readability, scalable structure) and which ones I wanted to experiment with (ES6 classes, Imports, reusable components, routing with states and components).
+My personal choices were mostly affected by what parts of what I knew already I wanted to stick to (light controllers, readability, scalable structure) and which ones I wanted to experiment with (ES6 classes, Imports, reusable components, routing with states and components).

 Please checkout my TODO with all the the good stuff I whish I could have included (but deprioritized because time is always a factor).